Find out more about the COVID-19 vaccine programme.

 PHW and the Royal College of Obstetricians and Gynaecologists have produced a pregnancy COVID-19 vaccine decision making tool.

 If you are pregnant it's preferable for you to have the Pfizer/BioNTech or Moderna vaccine.
-This is because they've been more widely used during pregnancy in other countries and no safety concerns have been identified.
+This is because these vaccines have been more widely used during pregnancy in other countries and no safety concerns have been identified.

 Pregnant women who started a course of vaccine should complete vaccination using same vaccine.
 You can talk to your vaccinator or a healthcare professional about the jab if you have any concerns.